bmspates/bmspates/content/pages/about.md

 ShowRssButtonInSectionTermList: true
 UseHugoToc: true
 ---
-Welcome to my website!
-I plan to use this site as a resume, project showcase, blog, and whatever else seems interesting to me.
+Hello there!
+I'm Brian Spates, a software engineer, systems integrator, self-hoster, and open-source lover.

+Technical areas of interest:
+* Programming Languages:
+* DevOps & System Administration:
+* Other:

+Feel free to check out my website and whatever I've decided to write about!